-Brooklyn Community Foundation is establishing an Immigrant Rights Fund in response to mounting uncertainty and fear within Brooklyn’s immigrant communities, combined with troubling reports of xenophobic and racist attacks nationwide, and in anticipation of dangerous and exclusionary government policies.
-The fund will support both the immediate and long-term needs of immigrants in our borough and across New York City, while strengthening collaboration among immigrant-serving nonprofits.
+Brooklyn Community Foundation established the Immigrant Rights Fund in late 2016 in response to mounting uncertainty and fear within Brooklyn’s immigrant communities, combined with reports of xenophobic and racist attacks nationwide, and the creation of dangerous and exclusionary government policies.
+The $1-million Fund is designed to support both the immediate and long-term needs of immigrants in our borough and across New York City, while strengthening collaboration among immigrant-serving nonprofits.

 We are committed to helping Brooklyn’s communities move from fear to strength, from trauma to healing, from division to wholeness, and from uncertainty to action.